Principle 1

 Community consultation - Stage 1

-The first phase of the Linear Park Masterplan community consultation took place from 4 April to 1 May 2022.
+The first stage of the Linear Parklands Masterplan community consultation took place from 4 April to 1 May 2022.

 We received 490 responses to our online survey and spoke to hundreds of people at our 3 in-person pop up sessions held in the parklands.
 Thank you to everyone who shared their thoughts with us.